allthepins/auth-service/README.md

 #### Core logic & platform
 - [ ] Implement structured logger (use `slog`).
-- [ ] Implement RSA-based JWT platform (`RS256` so the public key can later be shared for decentralized JWT validation).
+- [ ] Implement RSA-based JWT platform (~`RS256` so the public key can later be shared for decentralized JWT validation~ HS256 for simplicity, make a note to revisit choice of algorithm).
 - [ ] Implement `auth.Service` for email/password registration and login.
 - [ ] Add unit tests for the `auth.Service`.